13559323996/MapGlue/README.md

 ![数据集分布_2_github](https://github.com/user-attachments/assets/5c3476ae-c466-47ba-899b-f06780ce0a90)
 Fig. 2.
 Geographic Distribution of Sampled Images in the MapData Dataset.

-MapData, a globally diverse dataset spanning 233 sampling points, offers original images (7,000×5,000 to 20,000×15,000 pixels).
-After rigorous cleaning, it provides 121,781 aligned electronic map–visible image pairs (512×512 pixels) with hybrid manual-automated ground truth, addressing the scarcity of scalable multimodal benchmarks.
+MapData is a globally diverse dataset spanning 233 geographic sampling points.
+It offers original high-resolution images ranging from 7,000×5,000 to 20,000×15,000 pixels.
+After rigorous cleaning, the dataset provides 121,781 aligned electronic map–visible image pairs (each standardized to 512×512 pixels) with hybrid manual-automated ground truth—addressing the scarcity of scalable multimodal benchmarks.

+Within the MapData structure, each of the 233 folders represents a unique geographic sampling point.
+Inside each folder, there are three subfolders (named 1, 2, and 3) corresponding to three different image pairs sampled at that location.
+Each subfolder further contains two directories: L for source images and R for target images.